ryanczm/Analytic-Musings/_posts/2023-12-31-principles-of-principal-components.md

 <!-- <figcaption>Treasury yields, 2012-2022</figcaption> -->
 </center>

-However, I try an alternative: what if we z-score the current weights (over time) over a rolling window?
+However, we try an alternative: what if we z-score the current weights (over time) over a rolling window?
 The resultant weights would look like this.

 <center>
 <img src="{{ site.imageurl }}/SalomonBrothers/12_zw.png" style="width:60%;"/>